-On July 14, 2023, Osisko Metals closed the Gaspé Transaction.
+On July 14, 2023, Osisko Metals completed the acquisition of a 100% interest in Gaspé Copper Project pursuant to a purchase agreement between the Company and Glencore.
 In connection with this transaction:

 - Glencore was issued a US\$25.0 million senior secured convertible note (the "Convertible Note") of the Company which is convertible into units of Osisko Metals at a price of \$0.40 per unit (each, a "Unit"), comprised of one Common Share and one-half Common Share purchase warrant of the Company (each whole warrant, a "Warrant").
-Each Warrant is exercisable by Glencore at an exercise price of \$0.46 per Common Share until July 14, 2026.The Convertible Note bears interest at a rate equal to the Secured Overnight Financing Rate ("SOFR") + 4%, payable annually and, subject to adjustment or acceleration in certain circumstances, all outstanding principal and interest under the Convertible Note will be repaid in full by July 14, 2026.
+Each Warrant is exercisable by Glencore at an exercise price of \$0.46 per Common Share until July 14, 2026.
+The Convertible Note bears interest at a rate equal to the Secured Overnight Financing Rate ("SOFR") + 4%, payable annually and, subject to adjustment or acceleration in certain circumstances, all outstanding principal and interest under the Convertible Note will be repaid in full by July 14, 2026.
 The Convertible Note is secured against all of the present and after acquired property of the Company. - Glencore retained a 1% net smelter returns ("NSR") royalty on the historical Mount Copper open pit and a 3% NSR royalty on all other minerals extracted from the Gaspé Copper Project. - Osisko Metals will make a cash payment of US\$20.0 million to Glencore upon the commencement of commercial production at the Gaspé Copper Project. - Osisko Metals is required to incur a total of \$55.0 million in exploration, development and environmental expenditures, including permitting expenditures, over a period of four years, which commenced on March 25, 2022, with a minimum of \$20.0 million to be incurred by March 25, 2024.
-A penalty will be payable to Glencore as a percentage of the expenditure deficit as compared to this commitment. - Osisko Metals entered into an offtake agreement with Glencore to purchase 100% of the concentrates produced at the Gaspé Copper Project. - The Parties entered into an investor rights agreement (the "Investor Rights Agreement"), pursuant to which Glencore has been granted certain investor rights, provided that it maintains certain ownership thresholds in the Company.
-Among other things, the Investor Rights Agreement provides Glencore with the right to designate one director for appointment to the board of directors of the Company, participation rights in future equity issuances, piggyback registration rights and the right to maintain its pro-rata position in Osisko Metals. - Assumption of environmental rehabilitation obligations in favor of the Minister of Natural Resources and Forests for \$5,300,000 and the Town of Murdochville for \$766,737.
+A penalty will be payable to Glencore as a percentage of the expenditure deficit as compared to this commitment.

+- Osisko Metals entered into an offtake agreement with Glencore to purchase 100% of the concentrates produced at the Gaspé Copper Project. - The Parties entered into an investor rights agreement (the "Investor Rights Agreement"), pursuant to which Glencore has been granted certain investor rights, provided that it maintains certain ownership thresholds in the Company.
+Among other things, the Investor Rights Agreement provides Glencore with the right to designate one director for appointment to the board of directors of the Company, participation rights in future equity issuances, piggyback registration rights and the right to maintain its pro-rata position in Osisko Metals. - Assumption of environmental rehabilitation obligations in favor of the Minister of Natural Resources and Forests for \$5.3 million and the Town of Murdochville for \$0.8 million.

 Upon conversion of the Convertible Note by Glencore, Glencore may hold, on a post-conversion basis, such number of Common Shares and Warrants that would exceed 20% of the pro forma issued and outstanding Common Shares, both on a non-diluted and partially-diluted, post-conversion basis, thus resulting in Glencore becoming a Control Person (as such term is defined in the policies of the TSXV) of the Company.
 Accordingly, in accordance with the policies of the TSXV, the disinterested shareholders of the Company were required to approve Glencore as a Control Person of the Company, which approval was obtained at a meeting of shareholders held on June 23, 2022.
-For more information, please refer to the management information circular of the Company dated May 11, 2022, a copy of which is available on SEDAR+(www.sedarplus.ca).

 In accordance with the terms of the Investor Rights Agreement, Mr. Peter Wright was appointed to the Board.
-Mr. Wright has served as Director and Vice President, Legal, with Glencore since 2018, having joined the company in 2014.
+Mr. Wright has served as Director and Vice President, Legal, with Glencore since 2018.